amarullz/AnimeTV/README.md

 * AnimeTV only scrapes links from various websites and makes it easier for users to find anime.

 * AnimeTV or any of its developer doesn't host any of the contents found inside the app.
-Any and all images and anime/manga information found in the app are taken from various public APIs.
+All images and anime information found in the app are taken from various public APIs.

 * All anime found in AnimeTV are taken from various 3rd party anime hosting websites.